gnosis/pm-contracts/CONTRACTS.md

 The difficulty oracle allows to resolve an event based on the difficulty after a specified block.

 #### DifficultyOracle(uint _blockNumber)
-The oracle creator creates an difficulty oracle by defining the block number after which the difficulty should be set as the outcome.
+A difficulty oracle is created by defining the block number after which the difficulty should be set as the outcome.

 #### setOutcome()
-Allows to set the outcome if the defined block number was reached.
+Allows anyone to set the outcome if the defined block number was reached.
+The outcome can only be set once.

 ### Majority oracle
-The majority oracle is a proxy oracle resolving to the outcome defined by an absolute majority of defined oracles.
+The majority oracle is a proxy oracle resolving to the outcome defined by an absolute majority of oracles.
 Assuming there are 5 defined oracles, 3 of them have to set the same outcome to resolve the majority oracle.
 The majority oracle cannot be resolved in standoff situations.
 This is why this oracle should always be used with a backstop oracle like the ultimate oracle.

 #### MajorityOracle(Oracle[] _oracles)
 When a majority oracle is created, at least 3 oracles have to be defined.
 The oracle addresses are saved in the majority oracle contract.